 9. Lamprais – Meat Marinated In Sambal Chili Sauce

-Preparation: This Sri Lankan cuisine is a flavourful dish eaten with rice.
+This Sri Lankan cuisine is a flavourful dish eaten with rice.
 Meat, rice, and sambal chili sauce are wrapped in a banana leaf packet to steam.
+This process adds a special flavor of the banana leaf to it which increases the taste of the dish.
 The rice is cooked with meat stock and then served with the meat curry on a banana leaf.

 Ingredients used: Oil, spices, meat, beef/pork/lamb stock, and rice.